The Scoop on Getting Gift Baskets on TV

 That’s exactly what happened to my business, and the gift basket designers I mentor in the VIP program have done remarkable things because of their television presentations to build their businesses from one-person offices to full staffs, from revenues of $30,000 a year to more than $600,000 annually, all due to media training with me.

-What’s the one thing that’s keeping you from showing gift baskets on the air?
+Now that you know the scoop on getting gift baskets on TV, what’s the one thing that’s keeping you from showing gift baskets on air?